-The allowance for doubtful accounts was nil at the reporting dates.
+The allowance for doubtful accounts was nil at both March 31, 2017 and December 31, 2016.
 There is no indication, as at these dates, that the debtors will not meet their obligations.
 Bad debt expenses were nil for all reporting periods.
 The Company manages its credit risk relating to its trade receivables through credit approval and monitoring procedures, including senior management prior approval of all rental contracts.
 Such approvals are based on trade information, payment history, credit rating and financial analysis, where possible.